 Aluminum is still sometimes available because it’s very light weight.
 But beware: you don’t want this of your horse.
 It results in a very dry mouth, which is not healthy.

 Nickel combinations with steel, zinc and brass are fairly common.
 Check out this chart form Horse Journal for a better breakdown of nickel combinations of you are interested.
 I don’t like going into them because of incidences of allergic reactions.
 Better safe than sorry!

 You may want to start with a snaffle bit if you’ve got a younger horse or a horse that’s in training.
 Snaffle bits have been used for riding for ages, are still widely used and work very well.
 I would always have this bit style as a default and then re-evaluate if there are problems down the line.

-This will not work, and will create more problems and frustration down the line.
+If you are – well I can say with confidence that this is unlikely to work.
+Instead it will create more problems and frustration down the line.
 You want to develop trust with your horse and a line of communication through the bit – you don’t want to simply force submission through pain.

 Then again, you also don’t want to be controlled by your horse, being pulled around and risking your safety for years on end.
 So it really comes down to a compromise at the end of the day.

 Trainer Jeff Spencer states here, perhaps with come controversy, that just because you’ve chosen a curb bit doesn’t mean you’ve failed horribly or are being cruel to your horse.
 Many cowboys like curb bits because they only have one hand with which to try and control their horse’s movements.